Facebook parent Meta cuts 11,000 jobs, 13% of workforce

 Former employees will receive 16 weeks of base pay, plus two additional weeks for every year with the company, Zuckerberg said.
 Health insurance for those employees and their families will continue for six months.

-Shares of Meta Platforms Inc. jumped almost 5% before the opening bell Wednesday.
+Shares of Meta Platforms Inc. jumped 4% before the opening bell Wednesday.